2025 Sumy offensive: Civilian casualties

 On 12 March, Russia carried out mortar and artillery attacks on the Myropillia hromada, injuring an adult man.

 On 22 March, Ukrainian media reported that the Ukraine's State Emergency Service evacuated 31 people—including three children—from the border area of Sumy Oblast.
 On 30 March, while Ukraine's State Emergency Service was evacuating civilians from the Sumy border region, Russian forces launched an attack in the area, leaving one man injured.

 On 12 April, during an interview with Ukrainian media, Volodymyr Artiukh, head of the Sumy Regional Military Administration, said that 15,000 people had been evacuated from the Krasnopillia, Myropillia, Yunakivka, and Khotin communities.

 On 8 May 2025, Russia reportedly violated its own ceasefire for Victory Day when Russian forces dropped guided bombs on residential areas near the border in Sumy Oblast leaving 1 person dead and 2 wounded.

+On 21 December 2025, Ukrainian ombudsman Dmytro Lubinets claimed that Russian soldiers had detained and forcibly moved about 50 people from the village of Hrabovske, Sumy Oblast to Russia.

 Military casualties

 Russian

 On 12 March, the spokesperson for the State Border Guard Service, Andrii Demchenko, claimed that around 20 Russian soldiers were killed near the border area, while approximately 15 others were wounded.

 On 4 April, soldiers from the Izmail detachment of Ukraine's State Border Guard Service captured a Russian soldier.
 On 8 April, Rangers from the 4th Regiment of Ukraine's Armed Forces Special Operations Forces grabbed another Russian soldier while clearing the settlement of Loknya.

 On 17 July, a Ukrainian press service reported that the Black Swan regiment claimed the scalp of commander of the 30th motorized rifle regiment, Major Andrii Yartsev.

 On 31 July, the ISW, citing a Russian milblogger associated with Russia's Northern Grouping of Forces, reported that only 140 personnel had survived of 2,200 total personnel in the 30th Motorized Rifle Regiment "attritional, casualty-heavy infantry assaults", which led to accusations of "criminal behavior" for the regimental commanders.

+On 14 April 2026, Ukrainian military claimed that it had intercepted Russian forces trying to infiltrate Ukrainian rear positions in Sumy Oblast using gas pipelines and that 29 Russian soldiers had been killed.

 Ukrainian

 On 7 June 2025, Yaroslav Yakimkin, head of the press center for the Russian Northern Group, claimed that 255 Ukrainian soldiers had become casualties while Ukrainian forces also lost 4 combat vehicles, 14 vehicles, 3 field guns, 1 electronic warfare station, and 1 ammunition depot.

+On 21 January 2026, the State Investigation Bureau arrested a Ukrainian military officer in Sumy Oblast on "suspicion of abusing and torturing subordinates" and threatening to shoot soldiers who failed to follow his orders.